The beginning of the middle

 I remarked to the other women sitting around the fire that wouldn't it be funny and so weird if human babies were like the goat babies, not merely walking but running and jumping and head butting at only a few months old?
 The goats were born in March.

 We were on a spectrum, the four of us.
 The host has two teens and an almost teen, I have the kids who are out of diapers, M has a two year old and one on the way, due in August, and A is recently married, no kids as of yet.
 M was telling A to take hold of that time, that precious time, before kids.
 Before every outing is an olympic sport to get out the door and you genuinely wonder if you will ever sleep again, before you trade in your lace thong for mesh underwear, before you look back on the pictures taken in the hospital and wonder who is that and why did anyone let me get in front of a camera?
 (Answer: because the baby blues have not yet hit and you are exhausted but euphoric, because you'll be rightly devastated if those blurry and beautiful days are not memorialized, extra pounds be damned.)
 Before the bathroom becomes a haven, but only if you lock it.
 Before your kid chucks your phone into the pool and looks at you smugly because he thought he was being fresh and that the phone had a waterproof case on it (it didn't—this brings out SheHulk.)
-Before our bodies and some relationships change, and our sex lives, too.
-Sex was not what it used to be for a long time.
-I was just so tired.
+Before our bodies and some relationships change, too.

 So I understood exactly what M was saying.
 But still, I inexplicably and maybe somewhat absurdly miss that time.
 Or I guess I should say parts of that time.
 I know my memories are undoubtedly curated and feel so very fuzzy and far away, grasping at rose colored air, which is probably why I'm so nostalgic for them.
 But for all the hard, which was intensely real, there was also so much good, which is sometimes easier to see from a distance.
 I miss their bowed legs, their striped pajamas and tiny shoes, hearing their post nap chatter and going to get them from a darkened room in the late afternoon, their head popping up as they heard the door creak open.
 I miss those newborn yawns and reflexes—at times I'll put my finger into Sophie's hand to see if she will grasp it like she used to.
 Sometimes she will for a second, and then she lets go.
 She lets go, exactly as she's supposed to.
 I can still hold her on my hip, but that is expiring.
 She hugs my neck with her entire arm crooked around it, whispering with her hot breath into my ear and it is enough, it is everything.
 I was pregnant with her at this time only five years ago.
 It is at once yesterday and another lifetime, literally another country.
 I was the sickest I'd been of the three pregnancies, and one of the only things I could eat without feeling like I was going to yark were those ramen noodles in a styrofoam cup that you add hot water to and would probably be the only thing besides rats to survive a nuclear holocaust.
 But the spicy broth was so good.
 I recently told that to someone who remarked in response: "Oh my god!
 That has msg!"
 I channeled my inner Rihanna.